 The Certified EIR concluded that operation of future projects facilitated under the General Plan Update could include routine landscaping and maintenance, which could have the potential to adversely impact special-status plants.
-Potential adverse impacts may result from introducing non-native or invasive plant species into areas that support specialstatus plant species and could result in invasive species outcompeting these natives for water, nutrients, and sunlight.
+Potential adverse impacts may result from introducing non-native or invasive plant species into areas that support special-status plant species and could result in invasive species outcompeting these natives for water, nutrients, and sunlight.
 However, future projects would be required to comply with the General Plan policies, which support efforts to increase biodiversity of plant species by creating new natural habitats (Guiding Policy OSEC-G-3) or reclaiming natural habitats in heavily disturbed areas within the Planning Area (Implementing Policy OSEC-P-4).
-Furthermore, implementation of Mitigation Measure MM BIO-2 listed on page 3.3-19 of the Certified EIR would require future applicants to prepare a special-plants planting plan, if applicable, to ensure that adequate conditions, species, and monitoring are implemented within restored and/or preserved areas throughout operation of the project.
+Furthermore, implementation of mitigation measure MM BIO-2 would require future applicants to prepare a special-plants planting plan, if applicable, to ensure that adequate conditions, species, and monitoring are implemented within restored and/or preserved areas throughout operation of the project.
 Through compliance with General Plan policies and incorporation of this mitigation measure, the impact to special-status plants during operation would be reduced to a less than significant level.